Frank Spinath

 Frank Michael Spinath (born 1969) is a German psychologist and musician.
 He is a professor of psychology at Saarland University, known for his research in the field of differential psychology.
 As a musician, he is known as the vocalist of the electronic duo Seabound and the German futurepop band Edge of Dawn.

 Education and academic career

-Born in Wipperfürth, Germany, Spinath earned his diploma, Ph.D., and habilitation degrees in psychology from the University of Bielefeld in 1995, 1999, and 2003, respectively.
+Born in Wipperfürth, Germany, Spinath earned his diploma, Ph.D., and habilitation degrees in psychology from Bielefeld University in 1995, 1999, and 2003, respectively.
 He became a full professor of psychology at Saarland University in 2004.

 Musical career

 Spinath was introduced to fellow German Martin Vorbrodt in 1995 by a mutual friend; the two soon began collaborating.
 The duo perform and record as Seabound.
 After signing with Dependent Records, Seabound released their debut album No Sleep Demon in 2001.